 An overview of improvements to stroke care in Greater Manchester

-Improvements to stroke care in our region have been driven through managed networks; initially the Strategic Clinical Network and since 2015 via the Operational Delivery Network (ODN).
-In 2020/21, new Integrated Stroke Delivery Networks will be established across England as part of the Long Term Plan that will perform a similar function to the ODN.
+Improvements to stroke care in our region have been driven through managed networks; initially the Strategic Clinical Network which established an Operational Delivery Network in 2015.
+In 2020/21, we evolved to become an Integrated Stroke Delivery Network joining 19 others set up across England as part of the Long Term Plan.

 Our work is governed and overseen by a Board and managed through a series of groups.
 You can find out more in our strategy and view our latest Annual Report.
 You may wish to learn more about setting up a managed network as the new ISDNs are likely to require a similar structure and approach.
 You can read our FAQ here.
 There is also an NHS England document on reconfiguration of services plus appendices.